timber/docs/content/v2/reference/timber-timber.md

 ### get\_post()

-Get a Timber Post from a post ID, WP_Post object, a WP_Query object, or an associative array of arguments for WP_Query::__construct().
+Gets a Timber Post from a post ID, WP_Post object, a WP_Query object, or an associative array of arguments for WP_Query::__construct().

 By default, Timber will use the `Timber\Post` class to create a new post object.
 To control